Iglesia ni Cristo Centennial

-The Iglesia ni Cristo Centennial (Filipino: Sentenaryo ng Iglesia ni Cristo) was an event dedicated to the 100th anniversary of the founding of the Iglesia ni Cristo, a Christian denomination originating in the Philippines.
+The Iglesia ni Cristo Centennial (Filipino: Sentenaryo ng Iglesia ni Cristo) was an event dedicated to the 100th anniversary of the founding of the Iglesia ni Cristo, a denomination originating in the Philippines.

 Organization

 The Iglesia ni Cristo Centennial officially began on July 27, 2014 and lasted until July 26, 2015.
 The start date marked the 100th anniversary the Iglesia ni Cristo was formally established in the Philippines by Felix Y. Manalo.

 The Philippine government also played a part in the Centennial.
 President Benigno Aquino III's Proclamation No. 815 on July 2, 2014 declared the whole year of 2014 as "Iglesia ni Cristo Centennial Year".
 Aquino's government formed Task Force Senternaryo in anticipation of "large large number of Filipinos from here and abroad" that would participate in the commemorations, consisting of officials from various regular government agencies.
 The task force was led by Metropolitan Manila Development Authority (MMDA) chairman Francis Tolentino.